elisa-negrini/BDT-project/historical_data/README.md

 - **Format**: One Parquet file per (symbol, calendarYear)

+### Historical Data Aggregation module

+`historical_aggregated`:

+- **Purpose**: It combines raw stock, macroeconomic, and fundamental data, performs necessary feature engineering, and then stores the enriched dataset in PostgreSQL for model training.
+Upon completion, it sends a signal to trigger the next steps in our MLOps pipeline.

+- **Inputs**: Raw data from Kafka topics (`h_alpaca`, `historical_macro`, `h_company`) and active ticker information from PostgreSQL.

+- **Output**: A comprehensive, feature-engineered historical dataset in PostgreSQL (`aggregated_data` table), plus a completion signal sent to the start_model Kafka topic.

 ## Configuration

 All producers and consumers use environment variables from .env.
 Required variables: